When did you begin singing, and why?

 My first teachers of music were my parents, and my mom always used to get on my case about imitating other singers.
 I wanted to sound just like Avril Lavigne, Canadian accent and all.
 Years later, I know this was the best advice she could have given me.
 I now firmly believe that each singer’s unique voice is their greatest asset!

 What was your most challenging moment learning an instrument?

 I was cast as a lead in an opera my sophomore year of college.
 I was the youngest cast member, and one of very few music theatre majors in a room full of opera majors.
-I almost cried while singing my aria for the first in front of the rest of the cast because I was so nervous about making a mistake.
+I almost cried while singing my aria for the first time in front of the rest of the cast because I was so nervous about making a mistake.
 Learning to trust my training and be down with making a mistake or two along the way was super important for me.